solud/hipchat-google-image/README.md

 Would have this script post the following image URI to the room, along with a preview of the image in the room. http://blog-content.hipchat.com/wp-content/uploads/2010/03/SXSW2010-utexas-HCI-professor-chris_rivers-hipchat-shirt.png

+Add the word 'ani' to your query to force an animated image search!
+/i ani dancing baby

 * Google Safe-search is on by default.
 * Be careful as introducing this may cause a productivity loss with room users finding interesting search results.